 Most types of knee pain that you may have heard often occurs in the front, medial, or lateral side on the knee, such as ACL tear, lateral meniscus tear, and MCL injury.
-Pain behind the knee (or posterior knee pain) is somewhat less common than the other types of knee pain, but that does not mean it is less important or debilitating.
-Because of the complexity and small size of the posterior knee anatomy, any injury or disease may be overlooked or misdiagnosed.
+Pain behind the knee (or posterior knee pain) is somewhat less common than the other types of knee pain, but that doesn’t mean it’s less important.
+Because of the complexity and small size of the posterior knee anatomy, any injury or disease that occur there may be overlooked or misdiagnosed.

 Because of there many different factors to pain behind the knee and each person is unique, you will have to consult with your physician, physical therapist, or another qualified healthcare professional to rule out more common and serious symptoms before zeroing in on potential causes.